-“It’s very easy, faced with all the difficulties in the world, to feel as though your actions are inconsequential – but in fact the opposite is true.
+“There’s a social conscience to know where your coffee comes from; why shouldn’t it be the same when it comes to your money?
+It’s very easy, faced with all the difficulties in the world, to feel as though your actions are inconsequential – but in fact the opposite is true.
 You might only have £5 to save, but you can choose where you save it and how it gets used.
 You can become part of a bigger movement through saving with an ethical bank like Charity Bank; that’s a very empowering thing.”Sandra Schembri, CEO, The House of St Barnabas